• Skip to primary navigation

 Tips and Tricks for Making the Marshmallow

 • Let it cool - I know it's hard to wait a few minutes once you have your marshmallows made to get them shaped before they cool.
-Trust me, though, waiting just a few minutes before you pipe them will help whatever shape you choose hold better.
+Trust me, though, waiting just a few minutes before you pipe them will help whatever shape you choose to hold better.
 If you pipe it right away, you can end up with puddles instead of the shapes you want.

 Shaping the Marshmallows

-• Use a piping bag with a medium opening - If you use something larger, it will be hard to get the beak, and using something small will make it harder to the base.
+• Use a piping bag with a medium opening - If you use something larger, it will be hard to get the beak, and using something small will make it harder for the base.
 I find a medium works best with different pressures applied, so I don't have to use multiple sizes.

 • Find the balance - Once your shapes are holding what you want, pipe them out so your marshmallow doesn't cool in your piping bag.
-Sure it will still taste good, but it's better to get them made if you want the shapes.
+Sure, it will still taste good, but it's better to get them made if you want the shapes.

 I will always end up with at least a few that look off whatever shape I was doing, but our girls don't mind.
 They taste delicious no matter how they look.
 Just see below for a good laugh!